 A Flashloan is a type of loan in DeFi where you are not required to lock up any security or collateral, i.e. it is an unsecured loan.
-The catch is that the loan has to be borrowed and also paid up within one transaction block.
+The catch is that the loan has to be borrowed and also repaid within the same transaction (i.e. within a single block).

 At first, the utility of a loan where the borrowed money has to be returned within a few moments might seem bleak.
 But this assumption is overturned by the fact that the Ethereum blockchain (and others like it) are programmable, i.e. one can code instructions in a smart contract which takes advantage of the loan within a single transaction.
 And this is exactly what occurs.